marvin-mangold/FastEncode/README.md

 # FastEncode
 - FastEncode is a Software to encode from (Hex, Bin, Dec, ASCII) to (Hex, Bin, Dec, ASCII)
-- by pressing the startbutton the live encoding is active -to copy the output you need to stop the live encoding
+- by pressing the startbutton the live encoding is active
+- to copy the output you need to stop the live encoding

 ![Example01](https://user-images.githubusercontent.com/10088323/130139209-24f25b83-02f6-479e-a35a-929d56060154.jpg)